-Would you like to get involved with international development work here in Wales, and gain valuable skills and experience?
+Would you like to get involved with the global solidarity sector here in Wales, and gain valuable skills and experience in international development?
 Or are you an established specialist who would like to use existing skills to help our partner organisations achieve their full potential?

 The Hub Cymru Africa volunteering programme offers volunteering opportunities with our team, as well as in grassroots Wales Africa and Fair trade organisations across Wales.

 Volunteering doesn’t have to be office-based – in fact, we’ve helped people carry out volunteering projects remotely in the past, and in these uncertain times, volunteering your time and skills can help you gain valuable experience that could be of benefit once the situation with COVID-19 is under control.
 And of course, it will positively impact the organisations that we help to support, which has an impact on the lives of those living in Africa.

 You could already have experience in an area, such as fundraising or communications, and want to donate some of your time to helping our partner organisations achieve their potential.
 Or you could be a student or job-seeker starting from scratch, and are looking to get some relevant international development work onto your CV.
 Whatever your level of experience, we’d like to hear from you.

 Blog, draft social media content, create infographics and posters and write news features.

 What are some of the benefits?
 Media and written and spoken communication skills, professional use of social media, IT and design.

 Respond to specific enquiries, contribute to policy or advocacy efforts, search for information using different sources, collate information in a spreadsheet or database, draft a briefing paper

 What are some of the benefits?
 Information literacy, applying your searching skills to real life situations, using different sources of information, knowledge of an issue within international development, spreadsheet and database use, writing for different audiences

 Event logistics, communication with partners, responding to emails, updating spreadsheets, organising resources